Rotherhithe Hippodrome Theatre

 The Terriss Theatre had seating for 754 in the orchestra stalls, 349 in the circle, 648 in the gallery and eight boxes which seated 60.
 There were standing spaces for 276.
 The stage was 70 feet wide and 32 feet deep, and there were nine dressing rooms.
 It operated as a drama theatre until 2nd December 1907, when it was last operated by Walter & Frederick Neville.

 It was taken over by Walter Gibbons and Charles Gulliver and went over to variety theatre use re-opening as the Rotherhithe Hippodrome of Varieties from 1908.
-Projection facilities were installed to allow films as part of the variety programme.
+Projection facilities were installed (to the plans of noted theatre architect Frank Matcham) to allow films as part of the variety programme.
 In October 1930, it was taken over by Associated British Cinemas(ABC) and went over to full time cinema use, with variety turns on the stage.
 It was closed in April 1931 for redecoration and re-opened on 11th June 1931.

 ABC leased it out to Regent Theatres (who were a subsidary company of ABC) from May 1933 until 1935, when it went back to the management of ABC.